Skip to main content

 • Kanban stays the source of truth for task state

-• Runs and Agent ACP stay available for debugging, not for day-to-day planning
+• Execution Runs and Agent ACP stay available for debugging, not for day-to-day planning

 Typical Workflow